Young Farmers' Clubs of Ulster

 The Young Farmers' Clubs of Ulster (YFCU) was founded in 1929 by W.S.
 Armour in Limavady, Northern Ireland.
 Since its creation, YFCU has grown into an association of 52 local self-governing and youth-led clubs, with a headquarters in Belfast.

 The association is strategically managed by a peer-elected Board of Directors who serve as the Executive Committee.

 YFCU is for young people aged 12 to 30 years.
-The association is strictly non-political and non-sectarian and is open to anyone, no matter of his or her ethnic background, religion or profession.
+The association is strictly non-political and non-sectarian and is open to anyone, regardless of ethnic background, religion or profession.
 There is no requirement to be a farmer or come from a farming background to join – the only requirement for membership is an interest in rural life.

 History

 William Rankin, BAgr, put it accurately in a series of articles he contributed to The Ulster Young Farmer about the early days of the movement when he wrote: